-OutSystems is building a Workflow Builder that hands the power over to the process owner – the person who’s most knowledgeable about the processes.
+OutSystems has just launched a Workflow Builder that hands the power over to the process owner – the person who’s most knowledgeable about the processes.
 Not only can they design the process that best fits company needs, but now they can also develop it!
 Speedy development, speedy results.

 End-to-End Process Control